AlibabaCloudDocs/ess/intl.en-US/API Reference/Scaling configuration/CreateScalingConfiguration.md

 You can specify the number of vCPUs and the amount of memory to define the range of instance types.
 For example, to specify instance types that have 2 vCPUs and 16 GiB of memory, set Cpu to 2 and Memory to 16.
 Auto Scaling uses factors such as I/O optimization and zone to determine a set of available instance types.
 Then, Auto Scaling creates instances based on the unit prices of instance types in ascending order.

-**Note:** This instance type range takes effect only when cost optimization is enabled and you have not specified an instance type in the scaling configuration. |
+**Note:** This instance type range takes effect only when cost optimization is enabled and the scaling configuration does not have a specified instance type. |
 |Memory|Integer|No|16|The amount of memory.

 You can specify the number of vCPUs and the amount of memory to define the range of instance types.
 For example, to specify instance types that have 2 vCPUs and 16 GiB of memory, set Cpu to 2 and Memory to 16.
 Auto Scaling uses factors such as I/O optimization and zone to determine a set of available instance types.
 Then, Auto Scaling creates instances based on the unit prices of instance types in ascending order.